 I looked at becoming a professional rugby player but it didn’t work out.
 When I was younger my mother always encouraged me to do my own thing and that mindset stuck with me so I set up a sportswear business with my rugby coach at the time.
 The business was going well but the recession hit at a crucial time and sportswear budgets were slashed overnight.

-After that, I began my software development career and got a job in a web development, where I stayed for 6 years.
+After that, I began my software development career and got a job in web development, where I stayed on for 6 years.

 In 2015, I co-founded a new travel tech startup called Dynamic Res.
 Within 6 months we had feasibility and joined the NDRC accelerator programme.
-It took almost 9 months after the programme to raise funding through a private investor and with help from Enterprise Ireland HPSU Programme.
-In 2017, we finally got our first product version built.
+It took almost 9 months after the programme to raise funding through a private investor.
+In 2017, with the help from Enterprise Ireland HPSU Programme, we finally built our first product version.
 We sold successfully to independent travel agencies in Ireland and Scotland with large enterprise contracts in the works.
 However, the company was forced to close in January 2018 due to a lack of funding when a further investment fell through.